TheoNorris/the-odd-dog-blog/README.md

 I overcame this issue by seperating my discussion_thread comments to a different database.
 This was a great lesson in database structure because once I had done this
 I could make the function work almost instantaneously.

 - The next issue I had difficulty with was pagination.
-My tutor helped me with this and this was very important to learn.
+My tutor, Cormac helped me with this and this was very important to learn.
 Once you understand the structure it is very straight forward.

 - I currently have one existing problem which is the submit button in edit_reply.